Skip to main content

 TL;DR

-To identify bot vs. real engagement: Go to Campaign β†’ Lead list, click on a lead, check Activity section for bot detection flags. lemlist automatically flags bot activity: opens/clicks under 5 seconds = bot, clicks within 9 seconds of open = bot.
+To identify bot vs. real engagement: Go to Campaign β†’ Lead list, click on a lead, check the Activity section for bot detection flags. lemlist automatically flags bot activity: opens/clicks under 5 seconds = bot, clicks within 9 seconds of open = bot.
 Focus on unflagged engagement for accurate data.
 Bot detection runs automatically - no setup needed.

 Symptoms